 Can I Develop Carpal Tunnel Syndrome Through My Job?

 Contributing factors that may cause carpal tunnel syndrome include those that resulted in trauma or injury to the wrist.
-This can happen through work stress, vibration of the hands through using power tools, or awkwardly positioning your wrist while seated behind a desk or computer.
+This can happen through work stress, the vibration of the hands through using power tools, or awkwardly positioning your wrist while seated behind a desk or computer.

 Unfortunately, many occupational activities that can cause employees to develop carpal tunnel syndrome include: